The art of

 Air management

-We use activated carbon filters that effectively eliminate odours and improve air quality in our facilities.
-At the same time, we prioritize air recycling, reusing most air volumes and introducing only a minimal 10% of fresh air.
-This dual approach not only reduces our energy consumption, but also ensures a discrete operating environment.
+At the same time, we prioritize air recycling, reusing the majority of indoor air and introducing only about 10% fresh air.
+This approach reduces energy consumption while maintaining a discreet and controlled environment.

 GMP & GACP